ceefour/opencog-neo4j/_includes/home_notice.md

 **Challenge:** Sufficiently small datasets could be fully in performed in RAM, efficiently.

-**Approach:** We'll use the [OpenCog Bio knowledge base dataset](https://github.com/opencog/agi-bio/tree/master/knowledge-import), a moderately sized dataset about 212 MiB in size, to test performance.
+**Approach:** We'll use the [OpenCog Bio knowledge base](https://github.com/opencog/agi-bio/tree/master/knowledge-import) (dataset in separate repo at `git@gitlab.com:opencog-bio/bio-data.git`), a moderately sized dataset about 212 MiB in size, to test performance.

 **Challenge:** The pattern matcher has a hefty setup overhead, and makes a number of worst-case, non-optimal assumptions about how to perform the query.
 In essence, its designed to work well for complex queries, not simple ones.